Vizer/ngx-virtual-select-field/packages/ngx-virtual-select-field/README.md

    </mat-form-field>
    ```

 1. Include theme styles.
-You can define your own theme with help of css variables or inherit from material theme.
+You can define your own theme with help of [CSS variables](#css-variables) or inherit from material theme.
     ```scss
     @use 'ngx-virtual-select-field/theme' as theme;

     @include theme.inherit-material-theme(); // this will inherit css variables from material theme

-    // or

-    @include theme.create-default-theme(); // this will create basic dark theme
     ```

 ## Examples